gardenlinux/gardenlinux/README.md

 The build script fetches the required builder container and manages all internal build steps.
 By default, it uses rootless podman, but you can switch to another container engine with the `--container-engine` flag.

 ### Build Requirements

 - **Memory:** The build process may require up to 8GiB of memory, depending on the selected targets.
 If your system has insufficient RAM, configure swap space accordingly.
 - **Container Engine:** The Builder has minimal dependencies and only requires a working container engine.
+You have two options:
-It is recommended to use rootless Podman.
+  - **Rootless Podman:** It's recommended to use rootless Podman.
 Please refer to the [Podman rootless setup guide](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) for instructions on setting it up.
+  - **Sudo Podman:** Alternatively, you can use Podman with sudo for elevated privileges.

 To ensure a successful build, please refer to the [Build Requirements section](https://github.com/gardenlinux/builder#requirements) in the `gardenlinux/builder` repository.

 ### Parallel Builds